-43. The Committee remains deeply concerned that the majority of its previous recommendations regarding administration of juvenile justice have yet to be implemented (CRC/C/ARG/CO/5-6, para.
-80).
+43. The Committee remains deeply concerned that the majority of its previous recommendations regarding the administration of juvenile justice (see CRC/C/ARG/CO/5-6, para.
+80) have yet to be implemented.
 It is particularly concerned that:

-(a) The juvenile justice system continues to be administered by Act No. 22.278, despite its inconsistency with the Convention;
+(a) The juvenile justice system continues to be administered by Act No. 22278, despite its inconsistency with the Convention;

-(b) The discretionary practice of detaining children and adolescents for their 'protection', and not necessarily because they have committed a crime persists;
+(b) The discretionary practice of detaining children and adolescents for their "protection", and not necessarily because they have committed a crime, persists;